Low energy core collapse supernovae in the frame of the jittering jets explosion mechanism: The relevant properties of supernova remnants with pulsars

 The difference between the two explosion mechanisms concerning these CCSNe is that in the delayed neutrino explosion mechanism the presence of a pulsar, as opposed to a non-magnetic non-rotating NS, is of no significance, while in the jittering jets explosion mechanism the rotation and magnetic fields are the results of the launching of jittering jets by the newly born NS and the region around it.

-The jittering jets explosion mechanism can account for the low explosion energy and relatively slow pulsar rotation at birth, i.e., much below break-velocity. \cite{vanderSwaluwWu2001} find the typical spin period at birth to be $\tau_s \approx 40 \ms$ with a large scatter.
+The jittering jets explosion mechanism can account for the low explosion energy and relatively slow pulsar rotation at birth, i.e., much below break-velocity (we discuss this point in Sec. \ref{subsec:NSspin}). \cite{vanderSwaluwWu2001} find the typical spin period at birth to be $\tau_s \approx 40 \ms$ with a large scatter.
 The low explosion energy comes from the low binding energy of the ejecta.
 The accretion of gas with small amounts of angular momentum accounts for the slow rotation, while the large angular momentum fluctuations allow the launching of a jittering bipolar outflow (jittering jets; \citealt{Soker2019JitSim} and references therein).

 \cite{OzelFreire2016} review the masses of NS in binary systems, and find the mass distribution to be wide, $1 M_\odot \la M_{\rm NS} \la 2 M_\odot$. \cite{Tangetal2019} use the NS equation of state to infer the masses of three isolated NSs.
 This method has much larger uncertainties than the methods for binary systems, and \cite{Tangetal2019} deduce a wide mass distribution for each one of the three.
 Crudely, the three NSs mass distribution is in the range of $M_{\rm NS} \approx 0.9 - 1.5 M_\odot$.
 The jittering jets explosion mechanism is sensitive to four parameters of the pre-collapse star: The angular momentum of the core (rotation velocity), the fluctuating convective flow in the core, the magnetic field in the core, and the binding energy of the ejected mass \citep{Soker2018KeyRoleB, Soker2019SASI, Soker2019JitSim}.
 These sensitivities explain the wide NS mass distribution.
 We do note that since the jittering jets explosion mechanism is sensitive to the angular momentum of the collapsing core, the outcome of an exploding star in a close binary system might be different, in energy and explosion morphology, than that of a single star.